aspose-total/Aspose.Total-Products/total/en/net/conversion/mhtml-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to PPSX via .NET" h2=".NET API to Export MHTML to PPSX on Windows, macOS, and Linux without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a powerful package of File Format Automation APIs that makes it easy to Render MHTML to PPSX in two simple steps.
+The first step is to use the PDF Processing API, Aspose.PDF for .NET, to transform the MHTML file format to PPTX.
+The second step is to use the Presentation Processing API, Aspose.Slides for .NET, to convert the PPTX to PPSX.

+The Aspose.Total for .NET package provides a comprehensive set of APIs that enable developers to create, manipulate, convert, and render a wide variety of file formats.
+It includes APIs for PDF, Word, Excel, PowerPoint, Outlook, and other file formats.
+The APIs are designed to be easy to use and integrate into any .NET application.

+The PDF Processing API, Aspose.PDF for .NET, provides a comprehensive set of features for creating, manipulating, and converting PDF documents.
+It enables developers to create PDF documents from scratch, convert existing documents to PDF, and manipulate existing PDF documents.
+It also supports the conversion of MHTML to PPTX.

+The Presentation Processing API, Aspose.Slides for .NET, provides a comprehensive set of features for creating, manipulating, and converting PowerPoint presentations.
+It enables developers to create presentations from scratch, convert existing presentations to other formats, and manipulate existing presentations.
+It also supports the conversion of PPTX to PPSX.

-Using a package of powerful File Format Automation APIs [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily Render MHTML to PPSX in two simple steps.
-By using PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can transform MHTML file format to PPTX.
-After that, by using Presentation Processing API [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can convert PPTX to PPSX.
+Using the powerful File Format Automation APIs in Aspose.Total for .NET, developers can easily Render MHTML to PPSX in two simple steps.
+The PDF Processing API, Aspose.PDF for .NET, is used to transform the MHTML file format to PPTX.
+The Presentation Processing API, Aspose.Slides for .NET, is then used to convert the PPTX to PPSX.
+This makes it easy to create, manipulate, and convert a wide variety of file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}